RobotnikAutomation/umcu_pilot/README.md

 # umcu_pilot

 The `umcu_pilot` package, based on RComponent structure.
-This package contains the necessary node to run during the UMCU pilot of the [ODIN project](https://odin-smarthospitals.eu/) at the [University Medical Center Utrecht](https://www.umcutrecht.nl/en) in Utrecht in June/July 2024.
+This package contains the necessary node to run during the UMCU pilot of the [ODIN project](https://odin-smarthospitals.eu/) at the [University Medical Center Utrecht](https://www.umcutrecht.nl/en) in Utrecht in September 2024.

 ## Installation